kristenphan/SQL_YelpDataAnalysis/README.md

 <br/>
 __Assignment Description:__
 <br/>
-Analyze Yelp dataset ER diagram.
-Profile and run queries to analyze Yelp dataset (Yelp is a crowd-sourced reviews platform).
+Analyze the ER diagram of a set of data from Yelp, a crowd-sourced reviews platform, and perform queries to draw pertinent inferences and analysis